Aeurias/NadeshikoSlimeVR/README.md

 <img src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly-Supermini/Step-4-ESP32-C3-Supermini/9.jpg" alt="Wire antenna bent under the PCB so it only travels through the case"/>

 > [!TIP]
-> Solid core wire is ideal, but you can also use the offcut from the battery cable — tin it thoroughly with solder so the strands fuse into a single rigid conductor.
-Tinning gives the wire a smoother outer surface which is better for RF at 2.4 GHz (due to the skin effect), and makes it stiff enough to hold the U shape without shifting and detuning the antenna.
+> Solid core wire is ideal, but you can also use the offcut from the battery cable.
+Tin it thoroughly with solder so the strands fuse into a single rigid conductor.
+Tinning gives the wire a smoother outer surface which is better for RF at 2.4 GHz (due to the skin effect), and makes it stiff enough to hold the C shape without shifting and detuning the antenna.

 **Why a C shape?** If you leave the wire straight instead of doing a loop/U/C, the signal becomes more directional like a water hose pointing in one direction rather than spraying evenly around you and the tracker may lose connection depending on which way your body is facing relative to your router.